-1. Participation in a tax-exempt meal plan is part of the residence occupancy agreement and is mandatory.

-- Residents must present their TCard at the time of purchase and declare to the Food Services cashier their wish to use Residence Dollars to make a purchase.
+- 1. Participation in a tax-exempt meal plan is part of the residence occupancy agreement and is mandatory. - 2.
+Residents must present their TCard at the time of purchase and declare to the Food Services cashier their wish to use Residence Dining Dollars to make a purchase.
 A TCard should be treated as a credit/debit card and kept in a secure location.
-Any funds used between the time a TCard is lost/stolen/destroyed and reporting of the loss will not be refunded. - 3.
-The full year of funds will be loaded onto the resident's meal plan account prior to move-in.
+Any funds used between the time a TCard is lost/stolen/destroyed and reporting of the loss will not be refunded.

+- The full year of funds will be loaded onto the resident's meal plan account prior to move-in.
 Residents are responsible to budget accordingly.
 A Meal Plan Budgeting Calculator is available on the Food Service website.
-Food Services at University of Toronto Budget Calculator - 4.
+Food Services at University of Toronto Budget Calculator. - 4.
 Changing or topping up a Meal Plan - a.
-Residents with Plan B or C who determine that a smaller plan would better suit their needs will have up to October 31, 2023, to change their original selection.
-Residents with Plan A who determine a larger plan would better suit their needs will have up to October 31, 2023, to change their original selection.
-No changes are permitted after October 31, 2023. - b.
-Residents who determine they may need additional residence dollars during the academic year can add funds to their account referred to as a "top-up".
+Residents with Plan B or C who determine that a smaller plan would better suit their needs will have up to October 31, 2024, to change their original selection.
+Residents with Plan A or B who determine a larger plan would better suit their needs will have up to October 31, 2024, to change their original selection.
+No changes are permitted after October 31, 2024. - Residents who determine they need additional residence dining dollars during the academic year can add funds to their account referred to as a "top-up".
+Additional Dining Dollars can be purchased using E Accounts.